rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 Complete power over money renders people into something less than slaves, including those managing the money.
-The system itself becomes the all powerful ruler, leaving humans to be obedient to the principalities that emerge from our own base instincts, or else.
+The system itself becomes all powerful, leaving humans to be obedient
+ (in action, speech, and thought) to the principalities that emerge from our own base instincts.
 Historically, such a society has proven non-sustainable, collapsing under its own tyrannical rules.
+We can either limit technology to prevent such power from manifesting, which puts our civilization on a dead end, or we separate money from state.
+The reasons are beyond
-The reason to separate money from state is not just liberal idealism, but it is for the survival of human civilization itself.
+ liberal ideals or conservative traditions, but it is for the survival of civilization itself.